Skin lumps are any abnormal bumps or swellings on the skin.

 - Cyst, a closed sac in or under the skin that is lined with skin tissue and contains fluid or semisolid material

 - Benign skin growths such as seborrheic keratoses or neurofibromas

-- Boils, painful, red bumps usually involving a hair follicle
+- Boils, painful, red bumps usually involving an infected hair follicle

 - Corn or callus, caused by skin thickening in response to continued pressure (for example, from shoes) and usually occurring on a toe or foot